 \subsection{Implementation Details}

-The particular configurations of AirObject are set as $D_p = 256$, $D_m = 16$, and $D_o = 2048$.
+The AirObject configurations are $D_p = 256$, $D_m = 16$, and $D_o = 2048$.
 To test the generalizability, we train only on the YT-VIS train split and evaluate on all four datasets.
-Firstly, the Graph Attention Encoder coupled with a single-layer perceptron, pretrained on the COCO dataset~\cite{lin2014microsoft}, is finetuned on the YT-VIS training split for single-frame object matching using the sparse location loss, dense feature loss, and the matching loss.
-Here for finetuning, we employ a batch size of $16$ and a learning rate of $1\mathrm{e}{-4}$ with Adam optimizer~\cite{kingma2014adam}.
+Firstly, the Graph Attention Encoder coupled with a single-layer perceptron, pretrained on the COCO dataset~\cite{lin2014microsoft}, is finetuned on the YT-VIS training split for single-frame object matching using the sparse location loss, dense feature loss, and matching loss.
+For finetuning, we employ a batch size of $16$ and a learning rate of $1\mathrm{e}{-4}$ with Adam optimizer~\cite{kingma2014adam}.
 Then, we freeze the Graph Attention Encoder and train the Temporal Encoder on the YT-VIS training split using the object matching loss.
-During training, we use a batch size of $16$ containing object sequences of length $s_l \leq 4$ and a learning rate of $1\mathrm{e}{-4}$ with the Adam optimizer.
+During training, we use a batch size of $16$ containing object sequences of length $s_l \leq 4$ and a learning rate of $1\mathrm{e}{-4}$ with Adam optimizer.